mtklein/questlog/README.md

 QuestLog is a mobile application inspired by role-playing games.
 It blends a journal of quests with an interactive map to help users explore the real world with a sense of adventure.

+Quests currently have two levels: a high-level quest with a list of steps beneath it.
+This keeps things simple while still letting users break goals into meaningful tasks.

 ## MVP Goals
 - **Quest Journal**: Track ongoing and completed quests in a concise format.
 Support main quests and sub-quests.
 - **Interactive Map**: Display markers for significant locations such as shops, rest points, or user-defined points of interest.
 Markers link back to quests in the journal.